Letters from The Thing #35, May 1986

 Respected Friends and Comrades,

-Here I sit, as I sat some eight years ago, still pondering the ultimate
+Here I sit, as I sat some eight years ago, still pondering the

-Thing is truly made of (or covered with, if you prefer).
-It seems that
+is which the Thing is truly made of (or covered with, if you

-this question arises time and time again...
+prefer).
+It seems that this question arises time and time again...

 Well, as was suggested in my letter to FANTASTIC FOUR #182, I still